BNdiema/My-portfolio/about/README.md

 # Portfolio Webpage
 #### A Webpage giving a detailed footprint of, who I am my, Job experience, Education background, aquired skills, Intrests and Hobbies with a track of my projects in Softwear development, {Date of current version
-Here is a link to my working [portfolio](https://bndiema.github.io/My-portfolio/) webpage
+Here is a link to my working [portfolio](https://bndiema.github.io/My-portfolio/)
 #### By Brian Ndiema}
 ## Description
 This Webpage is used to show case my skills and ability in verious fields, but giving an in depth view in Softwear development.
 It provides a platform to showcase some of my work in coding and sowtwear development.